softwareconstruction240/softwareconstruction/chess/1-chess-game/chess-game.md

 Each player starts with 8 pawns, 1 King, 1 Queen, 2 Bishops, 2 Knight, and 2 Rooks, totaling 16 pieces per player.
 White’s pawns span row 2, while Black’s pawns span row 7.
 The rest of the pieces are lined up across row 1 for white and row 8 for black in the following columns: 1: Rook, 2: Knight, 3: Bishop, 4: Queen, 5: King, 6: Bishop, 7: Knight, 8: Rook.

-Below is the setup using the first letter to denote each piece (using “n” for knight).
+Below is the setup using the first letter to denote each piece (using `n` for knight).
 Capital letters represent white pieces and lowercase letters represent black pieces.

 ```sh
 |r|n|b|q|k|b|n|r|